visala123/Eks-infra-repo/README.md

 You can access the Argo CD UI using the DNS printed in the last step.
 OR else
-Run the following command in the git bash kubectl get svc argocd-server -n argocd copy the loadbalancer and expose it user---admin
+Run the following command in the git bash<br>
+kubectl get svc argocd-server -n argocd <br>
+copy the loadbalancer and expose it <br>
+user---admin <br>
-For password run the following command kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 --decode
+For password run the following command <br>
+kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 --decode